KQM-git/TCL/docs/enemy-data/abyss-order/abyss-mage.md

 * Hurls an electric sphere towards the player.
 * Teleports closer to the player, the teleport can hurt the player if close enough.
-* Creates an energy field around it's self.
+* Creates an Energy field around it's self.
 * Starts dancing while continously summoning waves of 4 orbs that will fly outwards, alternating between an X and cross shape, at the end it'll create an explosion and re-shield itself.
 This is the only attack that happens once the mage is unshielded.

 </TabItem>